ryatoa/panther-docs/panther/sending-events/index.md

 This and subsequent pages provide a guide to the configuration required once any necessary logging software has been installed.

-> _Please Note that the instructions here are based on clean installations of the logging software -- if site-specific configurations have already been made, then it is necessary to download the Panther resources and integrate them following the providers' documentation._
+> _Note: The instructions here are based on clean installations of the logging software -- if site-specific configurations have already been made, then it is necessary to download the Panther resources and integrate them following the providers' documentation._

-All users should read the general advice in the introduction, but then refer to the relevant sections for their own specific software.
+All users should read the general advice in the [introduction](#introduction), but then refer to the relevant sections for their own specific software.

  * [Introduction](#introduction) (all systems)